Version 3.0 (released 12th December, 2018)

 This course provides the valuable information midwives require supporting them in their role with promotion and education on immunisation in pregnancy, and the opportunity to attain this knowledge through easy to access online learning.

-Understanding Vaccines for Midwives: Vaccination requirements during pregnancy and early childhood has been developed by immunisation and education experts from the Communicable Disease Control Branch (CDCB), Department for Health and Ageing, South Australia, WA Health and the Education and Training Department of the Women and Children’s Hospital, Adelaide, South Australia.
+Understanding Vaccines for Midwives: Vaccination requirements during pregnancy and early childhood has been developed by immunisation and education experts from the Communicable Disease Control Branch (CDCB), Department for Health and Wellbeing, South Australia, WA Health and the Education and Training Department of the Women and Children’s Hospital, Adelaide, South Australia.

 This is an approved program of study leading to authorisation for Registered Midwives immunising in Western Australia and South Australia if all other conditions of the relevant legislation are met.